rshiyani/terraform-provider-code-generator/README.md

 |       \---preprocess // This Folder is generated by Terrajinja which preprocess the user configuration and is used for generation by Terrajinja.
 |               resource_name_generated.yml    // Contains preprocessed resource configuration of the resource.
 |               other_resource_name_generated.yml    // Contains preprocessed resource configuration of the resource.
 |
++---dist    // The Generated Executable File is stored in the dist Folder.
+|
 +---json_schema    // This folder contains the file which is responsible to display autocomplete suggestions for configuration files in YAML Format.
 |       client_validate.json    // Contains the json_schema responsible for autocomplete suggestions for Client YAML Files.